 Year 3 Blog

-In Year 3, we have Mr Cavanagh's class and Mrs Hawkins's class.
-We have lots of wonderful support staff who help us with our learning every day; they are Miss S Smith, Miss Thomas, Miss Hudson and Mrs Lloyd.
+In Year 3, we have Miss Williams in 3DW and Mrs McRoy and Miss Myers in 3MM.
+We have wonderful support staff who help us with our learning every day; they are Miss S Smith and Mrs Lloyd.